 DIY sewing table ideas

-I bought 2 LINNMON tabletops from IKEA and 8 adjustible table legs and my husband arranged them like this in the image below.
+I bought 2 LINNMON tabletops from IKEA and 8 adjustable table legs and my husband arranged them like this in the image below.

-This arrangement gives me a 4 x 4 feet square table.
+This arrangement gives me a 4 x 4 feet square table (1.2×1.2 meters).
 I have precisely the same configuration in both my sewing rooms and it gives me a smooth and uncluttered workspace.
-Beware that you will need to purchase the legs separately.
+Beware that you will need to purchase the legs separately but even so, this type of table is very cheap (the two pieces plus the legs and mounting elements on the other side totaled under $100).

 ✅ Related tutorial: IKEA sewing room ideas